Fund for Teachers

 Each summer, Gilder Lehrman offers 25 programs for K-12 educators, completely subsidized.
 Institute locations and topics vary.
 2016 seminars include "The Great Depression and WWII" at Stanford, "Colonial Encounters" at Yale, "The Age of Lincoln" at Oxford, and many more.

 Seminars are posted on the Gilder Lehrman website.
-Application deadline is February 20, 2017.
+Application deadline has passed for 2017.
 Please note that these seminars are highly competitive, and teachers may not attend seminars in back-to-back years.

 National Endowment for the Humanities Summer Programs